WindyYam/gemini_voice_companion/README.md

 ## Features

-- **Multi-User Recognition**: Distinguish between different users based on voice samples.
+- **Multi-User Recognition**: Distinguish between different users based on voice samples, the extra benefit of this is it will filter out ambient voice or voice like noise.
 - **Voice Switching**: Change the companion's voice on command (e.g., mimic user's voice, switch to Darth Vader's voice.
 See `api_list.txt` for more.).
 - **House Managing**: Smart house like operation through voice command.
 It is simulated by pygame as a simple GUI.
 You can open door, turn on light, etc.
 - **Reminder Schedule**: Schedule a voice reminder or an alarm at specific time.